USTC-INFINITELAB/POFSwitch/README.md

 GNU make program.

-	Open a Terminal/Console, typing ¡°make -version¡± to check whether GNU make is already installed.
+	Open a Terminal/Console, typing `make -version` to check whether GNU make is already installed.
 If it is not installed, download and install GNU make program via anonymous ftp: